geomstats/geomstats/docs/index.rst

    :class: with-shadow
    :width: 1000px

-   **Figure**: Parallel transport of a vector X along a geodesic, e.g. representing a deformation's force acting on the time evolution of a cell shape.
+   **Figure**: Parallel transport of a vector X (pink) along a geodesic (green) on the manifold M, e.g. representing a deformation's force acting on the time evolution of a cell shape.
 Image credits: `Adele Myers. <https://ahma2017.wixsite.com/adelemyers>`_.

 The code is object-oriented and follows Scikit-Learn's API.
 The operations are vectorized for batch computation and provide support for different execution backends --- namely NumPy, PyTorch, Autograd and TensorFlow.